johngodlee/geotaster_git_workshop/index.md

 	pager = less
 ```

-On Windows, if you want to use a graphical editor instead of a terminal based editor, you will have to point to the executable file:
+On Windows, if you want to use a graphical editor instead of a terminal based editor, you will have to point to the executable file.
+Note that this probably won't work on the University computers because of their peculiar file system:

 ```
 [core]